genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 AppGen -d tas-dictionary.xml -p 4000 -pn tas
 ```

-In this case we are specifying the dictionary to read is `tas-dictionary.xml`, the port offset is `4000` and the product name to generate is `tas`.
+In this case, the dictionary to read is `tas-dictionary.xml`, the port offset is `4000` and the product name to generate is `tas`.
 Running this command results in the following structure being created:

 ```bash
 tas/